Teradata/nodejs-driver/README.md

 * Not all data types are supported.
 For example, `BLOB`, `BYTE`, and `VARBYTE` are not supported and if one of these column types are present in the result set, an error will be returned.
 * `CLOB`, `XML`, `JSON`, and `DATASET STORAGE FORMAT CSV` data types are supported for SQL query results and are exported as string values, but these data types are not supported by FastExport.

+<a id="CommandLineInterface"></a>

+### Command Line Interface

+The `teradatasql` package provides a command line interface via the `npx` package runner.

+Running the `teradatasql` package without additional arguments prints a usage message.

+    npx teradatasql

+Any number of arguments can follow the `teradatasql` package name on the command line, and arguments can be repeated on the command line.

+The command line interface can print the `teradatasql` version number.

+    npx teradatasql version

+Specify connection parameters to connect to a database.

+Connection parameters begin with `host=` and consist of comma-separated key`=`value pairs.
+A repeated comma `,,` in a connection parameter value is treated as a single literal comma.

+    npx teradatasql host=whomooz,user=guest,password=please

+This feature serves as a database connectivity test.

+SQL requests can be executed after a database connection is established.

+    npx teradatasql host=whomooz,user=guest,password=please "select * from DBC.DBCInfo"

 <a id="ChangeLog"></a>

 ### Change Log

+`20.0.21` - December 12, 2024
+* Provide driver version number and session number in Teradata Security exceptions
+* Add teradatasql package command line interface
+* Add connection method `.nativeSQL`
+* Add cursor attribute `columntypename`
+* Add time zone to ClientAttributesEx

 `20.0.20` - October 25, 2024
 * GOSQL-212 handle Microsoft Entra OIDC Authorization Code Response redirect error parameters